Paula-gwn/demo_dbt/README.md

 ▶️ Step 5: Run All Models

 I Simulated Sales Data in Snowflake
-- to generate a daily_sales table I can use for metrics like revenue and volume.
+- to generate a daily_sales table that I can use for metrics like revenue and volume.